Management Policy Corporate Governance

 Remuneration for the Company’s officers is based on their job positions, specifically their roles, authorities and responsibilities.

-Base pay is the basic remuneration determined by position, with officers holding the same position receiving the same base pay, which shall be revised according to trends in the prices of goods.
+Out of the fixed remuneration, base pay is the basic remuneration determined by position, with officers holding the same positions receiving the same base pay, which shall be revised according to trends in the price of goods.
 Position-based pay received by each officer shall be based on the duties assigned to them.
-Performance-based pay is calculated using the results of the Company in the previous fiscal year and coefficients determined by officer type.

 The percentage of Directors’ total remuneration that is performance-based compensation varies according to the results of the Company.
 The Company uses consolidated ordinary income, which reflects foreign exchange gains and losses, as an indicator in the calculation of performance-based compensation because foreign currencies account for a large percentage of the Company’s transactions.

-The target for consolidated ordinary income, the calculation basis for performance-based compensation, in the fiscal year ended March 31, 2022 was 3,000 million yen.
-Actual consolidated ordinary income was 4,106 million yen.
+The target for consolidated ordinary income, the calculation basis for performance-based compensation, in the fiscal year ended March 31, 2024 was 5,000 million yen.
+Actual consolidated ordinary income was 5,627 million yen.

 Resolution of the General Meeting of Shareholders on remuneration for officers and others